Inflation and the Theory of Cosmological Perturbations: The shortcomings of the standard Big-Bang Theory

 According to the standard cosmology, photons decoupled from the rest of the components (electrons and baryons) at a temperature of the order of 0.3 eV.
 This corresponds to the so-called surface of `last-scattering' at a red shift of about $1100$ and an age of about $180,000\,(\Omega_0 h^2)^{-1/2}\yrs$.

 From the epoch of last-scattering onwards, photons free-stream and reach us basically untouched.
 Detecting primordial photons is therefore equivalent to take a picture of the universe when the latter was about 300,000 $\yrs$ old.
-The spectrum of the cosmic background radiation (CBR) is consistent that of a black body at temperature 2.73 K over more than three decades in wavelength; see Fig. \ref{wavelength}.
+The spectrum of the cosmic background radiation is consistent that of a black body at temperature 2.73 K over more than three decades in wavelength; see Fig. \ref{fig:spectrum}.

-The most accurate measurement of the temperature and spectrum is that by the FIRAS instrument on the COBE satellite which determined its temperature to be $2.726\pm 0.01\,$K \cite{FIRAS}.
 The length corresponding to our present Hubble radius (which is approximately the radius of our observable universe) at the time of last-scattering was